ThanmaiPuppala/Dkart/README.md

+#DKart
+This is a basic ecommerce shopping website by using redux toolkit for practice
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.